Constructive Dismissal Lawyers Calgary

 Navigating any employment law issue can feel daunting when you’re doing it alone.
 We’re here to offer you the knowledge and adept guidance with Alberta’s Employment Standards Code.
 Find more answers in our Knowledge Centre.

-A constructive dismissal occurs when an employer breaches an essential obligation in the employment agreement, which effectively terminates the contract.
-This is referred to as a “repudiatory breach.”
+A constructive dismissal occurs when an employer makes significant changes to a key part in the employment contract, effectively ending the agreement.
+This is referred to as a “repudiatory breach” – essentially, the employer’s actions make it impossible for the employee to continue working under the original terms.

 - a demotion